VWAP Indicator, Trading Strategies & Anchored VWAP Guide

-The volume weighted average price (VWAP) is a technical indicator representing the average price of a security traded relative to the traded volume.
+The volume weighted average price (VWAP) is mainly a technical indicator for day trading representing the average price of a security traded relative to the traded volume.
 Therefore, VWAP means to have a combined indicator of the standard volume in shares indicator and the price.
 The VWAP is often used for day trading.

 The volume weighted average price is more than just modifying a classic moving average.
 The moving average indicator doesn’t take into consideration volume.
 Volume is important as it might happen that security was traded at a given price.
 Some traders only use price and volume in combination without any other indicator.
 Volume weighted average price prevents giving equal weightage to all the price points.
 A volume-weighted average moves the average price towards the price points that had enough volume.